Radhika-shahade/login_with_OTP_Application/README.md

 ### Step 6: Database
 The Mail Authentication Application utilizes a PostgreSQL database for persistent storage.
 If needed, you can modify the database configuration in the application.properties file located in the `src/main/resources directory.`

+These steps guide you through setting up, configuring and running the Mail Authentication Application